Rights and Freedoms

 - brings historical events and people to life

 - analyses primary and secondary sources

-- involves students in group activities and quizzes
+- involves students in rich discussion

 - provides pre and post activities for students and teachers

 Information packs for each educational setting can be downloaded below: